DanielBakovic/license-manager-for-woocommerce/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.1 =
+Please deactivate the plugin and reactivate it.

 = 1.1.1 =
 Copy your previously backed up `defuse.txt` and `secret.txt` to the `wp-content/uploads/lmfwc-files/` folder.
 Overwrite the existing files, as those are incompatible with the keys you already have in your database.
 If you did not backup these files previously, then you will need to completely delete (not deactivate!) and install the plugin anew.